Written by Zara Gilbert

-Worthy of Thee is a 1940s wartime drama directed by Dulith Anthony.
-It's an award-winning finalist of this year's Misty Flicks Short Film Festival, featuring short film and digital stories created in the Waikato.
+Worthy of Thee is a 1940s wartime drama, directed by Dulith Anthony is an official selection of this year's Misty Flicks Short Film Festival, featuring short film and digital stories created in the Waikato.

 We had the chance to chat to Producer Lance Loughlin, Director Dulith Anthony and Writer Sasha Morgan about Worthy of Thee and the experience of filming in small town communities in The Waikato.

 Within the first minute you will be captivated by the landscapes and music for the opening of Worthy of Thee.
 The film captures a strong essence of the 1940s with its quintessential rural New Zealand farm lands and farm house, which was renovated by the production crew and is the main location throughout the film.
 The film shoot was based in Cambridge, Tokoroa, Waikato, although the heads of department were Auckland based.